 Protestant denominations allow their members to use the Bible translation they prefer.
 However, some denominations use a designated translation for their services.
-Churches in other denominations use the translation their pastor chooses, in which case some prefer accuracy, while other prioritize readability.
+Churches in other denominations use the translation their pastor chooses, in which case some prefer accuracy while others prioritize readability.

 What translation do Baptist denominations use?
 What about Assemblies of God, Lutheran, Methodist, and Presbyterian denominations?
-What are the major differences between the popular translations?
+What are the significant differences between the popular translations?
 Keep reading to learn more.

-In general, Baptists use the NIV, KJV, NKJV, or the NLT.
-A smaller number use the NRSV, NASB, and ESV.
-Since autonomy is a central conviction of the Baptist tradition, individual churches and their members have the freedom to choose the translation they will read.
+Baptists generally use the NIV, KJV, NKJV, or the NLT.
+A smaller number uses the NRSV, NASB, and ESV.
+Since autonomy is a central conviction of the Baptist tradition, individual churches, and their members have the freedom to choose the translation they will read.

 The Lutheran denomination started in 16th-century Germany when Martin Luther (1483-1546) protested the abuses and excesses of the Roman Catholic church.
 (Also see What Denominations Believe in Predestination?)